Madhup73488/codeblaze-connect/memory-bank/activeContext.md

 - Fixed the manifest error.
 - Fixed the `params` awaiting warning in the lesson layout and page.
 - Corrected the production API endpoint configuration in `src/lib/api.ts` to prevent incorrect URL fallback.
+- Updated `AuthContext.tsx` to fetch and store user progress in `localStorage` to resolve the empty dashboard issue.